Redocly/redocly-cli-cookbook/configurable-rules/azure-apim-unsupported-keyword/README.md

 ## Examples

-The following OpenAPI has schemas prefixed with either `Allowed` or `Unsupported` to show the configurable rules catch the likely bad uses of keywords.
+The following snippets show how the configurable rules catch the likely bad uses of keywords.

 ### Unsupported externalDocs